Withdrawal from the European Union: Finland

 In Finland, the Finns Party says the country should leave the EU should it become a European Federation, a proposal which was not being considered at European level.

-France (Frexit)
+France

 Until 2018, the far-right National Rally advocated for France to leave the EU.
 However, shortly after the party's renaming (from Front National), the party leader Marine Le Pen ruled out that policy, proposing instead to focus on changing the European Union's institutions.

 The Popular Republican Union and The Patriots party support France leaving the EU.

 Greece

 In Greece, Greek Solution is campaigning for a withdrawal, as was Golden Dawn.

-Hungary (Huxit)
+Hungary

-As a result of the approval of an anti-LGBT law, it has been suggested that Hungary should leave the EU.
+As a result of the approval of an anti-LGBTQ law, it has been suggested that Hungary should leave the EU.
 Currently, Our Homeland Movement is the only party that has proposed doing so through a referendum.

-Italy (Italexit)
+Italy

 In July 2020, Italian journalist and senator Gianluigi Paragone formed Italexit, a new political party with a main goal to withdraw Italy from the European Union.